 A few plants will cause issues if planted near your eggplants.
-These plants can stunt growth, pass diseases and pests, or possibly even kill your eggplants!
+These plants can stunt growth, pass diseases and pests, or even kill your eggplants!

 Corn is also a tall plant that will create shade near the eggplants.
 Eggplants require all the sun to produce mature fruit.
 As a result, the two plants will stunt each other’s growth.

-- Learn More: The best companion plants for corn.
+- Learn More: Corn companion plants.

 Geraniums are hosts for diseases that can pass to eggplants.